OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/key-processing-steps.md

 ## Calculating SNODAS Statistics

 To mitigate data errors due to this phenomenon the SNODAS model applies an open water mask to the landscape assigning open water cells a null value of '55527'.
+ The QGIS Zonal Statistics tool disregards cells with no-data values when calculating all output statisiics - count, mean, etc.
  The SWE statistics, therefore, are only representative of non-water areas.

 The aerial image on the top is of the Eleven Mile Reservoir in Colorado (the basin is outlined in red).
 The image on the bottom is Eleven Mile Reservoir atop a daily SNODAS raster grid.
 The grid is set to color null values as white.
 As shown, the open water body is not included in the SNODAS grid.